Nick Falcon

-Nick Falcon (born July 20, 1968) is an American musician best known as guitarist, composer, lyricist and singer of the band The Young Werewolves.
+Nick Falcon (born Nicholas Joseph DiFalco; July 20, 1968) is an American musician best known as guitarist, composer, lyricist and singer of the band The Young Werewolves.

 Early life

 Falcon was born in Philadelphia.
 An early interest in design and comics led to a career in the then nascent local graffiti scene.
 He grew up in the Overbrook section of the city and graduated from Robert E. Lamberton High School in 1986.
 As a teenager in the 1980s, Falcon was featured in The Philadelphia Inquirer, The Philadelphia Daily News and retrospectively in Print Magazine, Philadelphia Weekly and Philadelphia City Paper for his work as a noted graffiti writer.
 In 1984 his artwork was shown in an exclusive underground exhibit held at the defunct Kennel Club.
 He influenced many young writers, most notably by pioneering modern graffiti on freight trains.
 A synopsis of Falcon’s graffiti experience has been documented in the book The Art of Getting Over.
 Upon graduating High School, Falcon attended Temple University and studied communications and journalism which enabled him to launch his writing career under the pseudonym, Buford Youthward, for On the Go magazine published by Stephen Powers.
 He maintained a monthly column from 1999 until 2014 under the pseudonym for the Art Crimes website and was also interviewed in Adbusters under the assumed name.
 He enlisted in the U.S. Army in 1991 and served as a paratrooper for four years.